Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/ESP32_version_beta/README.md

 ![](/ESP32_version_beta/ESP32_specifications.png)

-And no, the remaining 160 kB CANNOT be allocated at "runtime" (whatever this means) !
+And no, the remaining 160 kB CANNOT be allocated by any possible way.